BillClinton/Cloud-Carousel/README.md

 # Cloud-Carousel

-A simple wrapper for the Cloud Carousel, a 3d Carousel in JavaScript, by Professor Cloud. http://www.professorcloud.com
+A simple wrapper for the Cloud Carousel, a 3d Carousel in JavaScript, by Professor Cloud. [http://www.professorcloud.com](http://www.professorcloud.com)

-To see a demonstration, go to [demo link](http://appunto.net/demo/cloud-carousel/)
+To see a demonstration, go to [http://appunto.net/demo/cloud-carousel/](http://appunto.net/demo/cloud-carousel/)

 ## Installing

 ### Get The Spark

-For information on installing sparks, go here: http://getsparks.org/install
+For information on installing sparks, go here: [http://getsparks.org/install](http://getsparks.org/install)

 If you have the Spark Manager installed, type: